Legal Resources in Iceland

 PROVISO: Officers of the Department of State and U.S. Embassies and Consulates abroad are prohibited by federal regulation from acting as agents, attorneys or in a fiduciary capacity on behalf of U.S. citizens in private legal disputes abroad.
 (22 CFR 92.81; 10.735-206(a)(7); 72.41; 71.5).

 In some instances you may need to seek legal advice in Iceland.
-The U.S. Embassy in Reykjavik provides the following list of attorneys to you as a guide, but we cannot recommend a particular attorney nor do we provide any guarantee of services for any person on list below.
-The following is simply guidance you can use as you find legal counsel to suit you specific needs in Iceland.
-The names listed below are in alphabetical order; the order in which they appear has no other significance.
+The U.S. Embassy in Reykjavik provides a list of attorneys to you as a guide, but we cannot recommend a particular attorney nor do we provide any guarantee of services for any person on this list of attorneys.
+This list is simply a guidance you can use as you find legal counsel to suit your specific needs in Iceland.
+The names on the attorney list are in alphabetical order; the order in which they appear has no other significance.
+You can find the list of attorneys here to the left.

 Attorneys in Iceland